|

 Patients who undergo an open partial nephrectomy are typically in the hospital for 3-5 days and are able to return to most of their normal activities within 2 weeks.
 They are asked not to engage in heavy lifting or exercise for approximately 4 weeks in order to allow their incision and the kidney to heal well.
 Excellent cancer cure rates and preservation of kidney function can be achieved with partial nephrectomy.

-Total Nephrectomy
+Radical Nephrectomy

 Advanced Stage Kidney Cancer

-There are certain situations when a person may not be healthy enough to be a good surgical candidate.
-These can include treatment to try to kill the tumor cells by freezing them (cryotherapy) or by heating and burning them (radiofrequency ablation).
-These techniques are performed by placing a needle into the tumor and treating them, rather than removing them.
-There is some promise as to the short term efficacy of these treatments, however there is very little data available regarding long term cancer control.
+These techniques are performed by placing a needle into the tumor and ablating them after a biopsy, rather than removing the entire kidney by surgery.
+There is some promise as to the short-term efficacy of these treatments; however, there is little data available regarding long-term cancer control.